 Rosewood College is the only Aromatherapy college in the East Midlands to be fully accredited by the prestigious International Federation of Aromatherapists (IFA)>

-Marie Wayte, as Principle Tutor, has been in practice for over 25 years.
+Marie Hackman, as Principle Tutor, has been in practice for almost 30 years.
 She teaches Aromatherapy at the Nottinghamshire venue, is also a fully qualified teacher and one of only a handful of people qualified as an Aromatologist (medical aromatherapist) in the UK.
-She is currently an active member of the IFA Council.
+She has also served on the IFA Council from 2016-2020.

 - Be over 18 years at the start of training

 - Have an adequate level of written and spoken English

 - Have the academic ability to work to above A Level standards

 - Have sufficient ability to perform massage techniques